top of page

 Puzzle Design

-• Prototyped and Converted various points of the narrative subtext to interactive gameplay sections instead of dialogue exposition.
+• Worked closely with the Lead Designer to prototype and convert various points of the narrative subtext, into interactive gameplay sections instead of dialogue exposition. (e.g, Anne finding herself in the Crystal Cave)

-Puzzle Design Examples :
+High-Level Process for Puzzle Design :

-Puzzle Design Process :
+Puzzle Design Process Example : Locomotive

 Puzzle Design